mosip/documentation/docs/administration.md

 Note: This feature is currently under development.

 ### MASTER DATA MANAGEMENT
-* Admin portal allows an administrator to manage Masterdata applicable for a Country.
+* Admin portal allows an administrator to manage the Masterdata applicable for a country.
 * These data includes list of Genders, list of Holidays, Templates etc. This data is used by all the modules across MOSIP which includes Pre-Registration, Registration Client, Registration processor and ID-Authentication.
-An Administrator should have the role of a Global Admin to manage Masterdata.
+* An Administrator should have the role of a Global Admin to manage Masterdata.

 ![](_images/admin-master-data.png)

+**Manage Master Data**

+*Common

+Center Types
+Blocklisted Words
+List of Holidays
+Templates

+Dynamic Field
+Create New Dynamin Field
+Registration Type
+Mode of Claim
+User preferred language
+residenceStatus
+Blood Type
+Marital Status

+Device Definitions
+Device Specs
+Device Types

+Machine Definitions
+Machine Specs
+Machine Types

+Document Definitions
+Document Types
+Document Categories
+Document Categoty- Type Mapping

+### BULK UPLOAD

+Master Data

+Packets

+### KeyManager

+GenerateCSR

+GetCerificate

+UploadCertificate

+UploadOtherDocumentCertificate